-Finally, section 8 and section 9 conclude with a brief note on the impact of the Payback Exemption on already signed Capacity Contracts as well as some explanation on the Activation Ratio.
+Finally, section 8 concludes with a brief note on the impact of the Payback Exemption on already signed Capacity Contracts.

 2 Concept of the Payback Obligation

 Along with the Availability Obligation, The Payback Obligation is one of the two obligations that a Capacity Market Unit (CMU) has to follow during the Delivery Period.